 If you purchased a wet barrel from us, our customer service team is always here to help you make the most out of it.
 From expert barrel-aging brewers to experts on barrels themselves, our team can help you assess what your next step should be.
-We may tell you to head swell your barrel or use a little barrel wax to fill up a crack if it isn’t too badly dried out – you can reach us at (support email goes here).
+We may tell you to head swell your barrel or use a little barrel wax to fill up a crack if it isn’t too badly dried out – Questions?
+Reach out, and we can help!

 Didn’t fill your barrels for a month or so after you received them?
 Hate to break it to you, dude, but the ship has sailed.
 Just like most brewing ingredients, wet barrels have an expiration date.
 If you fall into this category, read up on how to take care of your barrel here before investing in a new one.

 3. Steam or swell your barrel

 In our opinion, this option should be your last resort.
 We understand that buying a whole new set of wet barrels can be costly, but even still, unless it’s a wine barrel we don’t recommend steaming or filling your barrel with hot water to re-swell it.
 The water will dilute the flavors of the oak and the original spirit, so you’re not going to get the same profiles you were originally paying for.
 If you are considering swelling your barrel, check out our best recommendations for doing so.
 As for wine barrels, because they’re not dumped as often, they’re often drier than a spirit barrel and so it’s a common practice to steam wine barrels to rehydrate them.